Estecka/mc-Variants-CIT-wiki/Module-Types.md

 Note that all vanilla instruments have their name suffixed with `_goat_horn`; you'll need that suffix in your CITs *in addition* to your model prefix.

+## `item_count`

+Uses the item count as the variant.
+If no CIT matches the exact count, it will automatically fall back to lower-value CITs.

+The namespace of the variant id is fixed, but configurable.

+### Parameters:
+- `namespace` _Optional string, defaults to `"minecraft"`._ The namespace to use for the variant id.

 ## `jukebox_playable`
 Copies the variant from the item component `jukebox_playable`, used by music discs.

 ## `painting_variant`
-Copies the variant from the `variant` element in the `entity_tag` component, used by paintings in the creative inventory.
+Uses the painting id as the variant id, used by paintings in the creative inventory.
+Target component varies depending on the version of Minecraft.

 The special model `invalid` will be applied to painting variants that do not exist with the current datapacks.
+(No longer possible in MC 1.21.5)

 ## `potion_type`
 Derives the variant from the item component `potion_contents`, used by potions, splash potions, and lingering potions.
 This specifically looks at the potion's "type", and not the actual status effects.